US Attorney: Hezbollah supporter scouted out terror attack targets in Boston, NYC, D.C.

 Alexei Saab, a 42-year-old naturalized citizen from New Jersey, was charged Thursday in a nine-count indictment for offenses related to his support for Hezbollah, an Islamic militant group based in Lebanon, U.S. Attorney Geoffrey S. Berman, of the Southern District of New York, announced.

-Saab allegedly used his training to scout possible targets throughout the United States, including Quincy Market, Fenway Park, and the Prudential Center, a criminal complaint indicated.
+Saab allegedly used his training to scout possible targets throughout the United States, including Quincy Market, Fenway Park, and the Prudential Center in Boston, a criminal complaint indicated.

 Authorities obtained dozens of photos that Saab allegedly took of the apparent targets.